Date of death: 11th July 2012

 Happily, in the nick of time, along came Fray Huffman to volunteer to help care for him.
 In no time at all, hog and lady had fallen for each other and Fray soon became the light of Harley’s life, caring for his every whim…and berating those wishing to give him delightfully fattening and naughty treats…!!

-Harley’s first two years were filled with little health issues, although happily his response to homeopathic remedies was remarkable and by 2004 he was so much stronger, with the incidents fewer and further between.
-That year, BrightHaven relocated to Santa Rosa, our current home, and of course, Harley came too.
+Harley’s first two years were filled with little health issues, although fortunately his response to homeopathic remedies was remarkable and by 2004 he was so much stronger, with the incidents fewer and further between.
+That year, BrightHaven relocated to Santa Rosa, CA, and of course, Harley came too.
 It was only around that time that we suddenly realized that our little cute pig had grown and grown and grown!!!
 Harley was now a handsome and giant adult, probably weighing over 700 lbs.

-Talented Dr.Laurie Lofton took on the role as Harley’s homeopathic veterinarian, and local large animal veterinarian and friend, Tere Crocker, fell hook, line and sinker for her most adorable new patient, stopping by at every available minute to share a story or two with her man!
+Talented Dr.Laurie Lofton took on the role as Harley’s homeopathic veterinarian, and local large animal veterinarian and friend Tere Crocker fell hook, line and sinker for her most adorable new patient, stopping by at every available minute to share a story or two with her man!
 In the ensuing few years there were times when Harley gave cause for concern as he experienced great difficulty, not only walking, but also standing or sitting.
-The weakness in his back end was also visible now in his shoulders and, although still showing great responses to homeopathy, his strength was clearly, but very slowly worsening.
+The weakness in his back end was also visible now in his shoulders and, although still showing great responses to homeopathy, his strength was clearly and very slowly diminishing.
 His friends on the other hand were growing daily as his fame spread, and his fan club overflowed!

 Was he suffering…too right, we mused – he must be.
 Was he in pain?
 Hmmm – tough to tell.
 We had tried various meds and pain killers too, but could not see a difference.
-Was the pain and suffering in our minds but not his, we wondered.
+Was the pain and suffering in our minds but not his?
 What about his quality of life?
-He could eat and drink and talk and sit up and enjoy our company, but, was it all enough?
+He could eat and drink and talk and sit up and enjoy our company, but was it all enough?
 We were informed that he actually could not live long in this fashion, as large animals cannot sustain life lying down.
 Kinder to quickly put him out of his misery they said.
 Harley seemed to say an emphatic no. And so we waited and hoped and prayed.
 Vets, chiropractors, energy healers from all walks all came to help – even Animal Control came to see what we were up to!

-The next months brought periods of up and periods of down until, finally we “got it”!!
+The next months brought periods of ups and downs until, finally we “got it”!!
 Harley had not the least modicum of concern – taking each day as it came along and greeting it with joy.
-He scooted easily, spent happy hours relaxing under his favorite tree, was hand fed twice daily by Fray, and received early morning treats from Gail.
-Water was constantly on hand to drink from the garden hose and we saw that big H was “happy as a pig in…”, as the old saying goes!
+He scooted easily, spent happy hours relaxing under his favorite tree, was hand fed twice daily by Fray and received early morning treats from me.
+Water was constantly on hand to drink from the garden hose and we saw that Big H was “happy as a pig in sh*t” as the old saying goes!

-Back in 2004 BrightHaven began the expansion of its educational program by offering animal Reiki classes taught by Kathleen Prasad, (Animal Reiki Source).
-A 750 lbs hog can be somewhat nerve wracking to the uninitiated, but Big H lost no time at all in captivating even Kathleen’s most nervous students with his charms and his willingness to receive Reiki – soon becoming known as a Reiki sponge!
-These days he is so famous that new students arrive expressing their fervent desire to meet this well recognized celebrity!
-Harley adores the gentle healing energy shared in Reiki and we notice that those who come wishing to offer him healing, generally leave with the understanding that somehow their own lives have been changed and healed instead.
+Back in 2004 BrightHaven began the expansion of its educational program by offering animal Reiki classes taught by Kathleen Prasad of Animal Reiki Source.
+A 750-pound hog can be somewhat nerve-wracking for the uninitiated, but Big H lost no time at all in captivating even Kathleen’s most nervous students with his charms and his willingness to receive Reiki – soon becoming known as a Reiki sponge!
+He became so famous that new students arrived expressing their fervent desire to meet this celebrity!
+Harley adored the gentle healing energy shared in Reiki and we noticed that those who came wishing to offer him healing, generally left with the understanding that somehow their own lives had been changed and healed instead.